 Let me paint you a picture.
 I am pretty sure you will recognize this picture, most of us have been there at one time or another.
 It’s 5:30 PM, everyone has just arrived home after a long day of…work, school, endless appointments, soccer practice, ballet or whatever, and “everyone” is hungry.
-You go to the fridge, hoping by some miracle of miracles that something suitable for dinner has appeared, but there is not a dinner worthy item in sight.

 You go to the fridge, hoping by some miracle of miracles that something suitable for dinner has appeared, but not a dinner worthy item in sight.
 Or, maybe there is?